appleguy19/newsong/README.md

 0. Install [Homebrew](http://brew.sh/)

-0. Install Node.js via Homebrew: `brew install node`
+0. Install Node via Homebrew: `brew install node`

-0. Install Ruby via Homebrew: `brew install yarn`
+0. Install Yarn via Homebrew: `brew install yarn` or if it  is already installed run `brew upgrade yarn` to get the latest.

-0. Install dependencies: `yarn`
+0. `cd` to this directory and install dependencies: `yarn`

 ### Running the Scripts